amazon-science/MO-LightGBM/README.md

 # Multi-Label Learning to Rank through Multi-objective Optimization with LightGBM

 ## Introduction
-MO-LightGBM is a gradient boosting (GBT, GBDT, GBRT, GBM or MART) framework based on decision tree algorithms, used for multi-label learning to rank tasks.
+MO-LightGBM is a gradient boosting framework based on decision tree algorithms, used for multi-label learning to rank tasks.
 It is based on [LightGBM](https://github.com/microsoft/LightGBM).
 ## Installation
 1. Install blas and lapack,
     1. In mac: